koobzaar/Exalted/README.md

     V --> K
 ```

-### FAQ

-**Q: Can I get banned for using Exalted?**
-A: Using custom skins in League of Legends comes with some risk, as any modification to the game client can violate Riot Games' Terms of Service.
-That said, Exalted skins are purely visual and do not offer any gameplay advantages, but users should proceed with caution.

-**Q: How do I update Exalted when League of Legends is updated?**
-A: Exalted will automatically download newer skins from our repository.
-If you want to get the newer version - keep looking at the releases folder.

 ### Contributing to Exalted

 Contributions to Exalted are welcomed!
 Whether it’s by submitting new skins, improving the user interface, or fixing bugs, here’s how you can contribute: